mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 * Do not use extension methods when an interface implementation could possibly provide an optimized version of the functionality were the method declared on the interface instead.
 That is, do not restrict an implementation’s efficiency because an extension instead of interface method was used.
 * Do not mix extension methods with other static methods.
 If a class contains extension methods, it should contain only extension methods and private support methods.
 * Each extended type should have its own extension methods class; do not mix extension methods for different types in one class.
+* Do not add too much logic to extension methods.
+Instead, declare components and inject them where needed.
+* _Do not_ pass an IOC to extension methods.

 ##	Using Optional Parameters